-Serious traffic violations are excessive speeding (15 mph or more above the posted limit), reckless driving, improper or erratic lane changes, following a vehicle too closely, traffic offenses committed in a CMV in connection with fatal traffic accidents, driving a CMV without obtaining a CDL or having a CDL in the driver's possession, and driving a CMV without the proper class of CDL and/or endorsements.
+Serious traffic violations are:

+- Excessive speeding (15 mph or more above the posted limit). - Reckless driving, improper or erratic lane changes. - Following a vehicle too closely. - Traffic offenses committed in a CMV in connection with fatal traffic accidents. - Driving a CMV without obtaining a CDL or having a CDL in the driver's possession. - Driving a CMV without the proper class of CDL and/ or endorsements for the specific vehicle group being operated or for the passengers or type of cargo being transported.